noxdafox/pebble/doc/index.rst

 .. _pebble.ProcessFuture:
 .. class:: pebble.ProcessFuture()

    This class inherits from concurrent.futures.Future_.
-The sole difference with the parent class is the possibility to cancel running calls.
+The sole difference with the parent class is the possibility to cancel running executions.

    .. function:: cancel()

       Cancel a running or enqueued call.
 If the call has already completed then the method will return False, otherwise the call will be cancelled and the method will return True.
-If the call is running, the process executing it will be stopped allowing to reclaim its resources.
+If the call is running, the process executing it will be stopped and replaced with a new one picking the next task.

 .. _pebble.MapFuture:
 .. class:: pebble.MapFuture()